 “Job one for people in Retha’s position should be to put aside as much as possible in tax-advantaged retirement accounts.
 Priority two should be saving as much as possible outside of retirement accounts.
 Only after building a comfortable cushion should you use spare cash to pay down a mortgage.”

 What are my other debts?

-Although some prefer the debt snowball method — which suggests that you pay the debts with the lowest balances first to build momentum — it makes more financial sense to get those with the higher interest rates out of the way first.
-The ultimate goal is to pay off debt, however, so the choice is yours.
+“Although some swear the best way to pay off debt is the debt snowball method — which suggests that you pay the debts with the lowest balances first to build momentum — it makes more financial sense to clear those debts with the higher interest rates first.
+The ultimate goal is to pay off debt, however, so the choice is yours.”

 Is the money better spent elsewhere?

 Ask yourself whether you can spend the money elsewhere and get a bigger bang for your buck.
-As MTN founder Stacy Johnson writes in “Ask Stacy: What’s the Fastest way to Pay Off My Mortgage“:
+As Stacy writes in “Ask Stacy: What’s the Fastest Way to Pay Off My Mortgage?“:

-If you’re paying 4 percent on a debt and earning 5 percent on savings, you’ll be better off adding extra money to your savings rather than paying down a debt, because you’re making more on your savings than you’re paying on your borrowings.
+“If you’re paying 4 percent on a debt and earning 5 percent on savings, you’ll be better off adding extra money to your savings rather than paying down a debt, because you’re making more on your savings than you’re paying on your borrowings.”

-This isn’t to say that prepaying your mortgage is not the right choice for you.
+Now, none of this is to say that prepaying your mortgage is not the right choice for you.
 If you weigh the factors above and do it right, it can really pay off.
 That’s true even if you’re simply rounding up your monthly mortgage payment by $20 or $50 a month — a tip included in “7 Painless Ways to Pay Off Your Mortgage Years Earlier.”

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.